SciML/JumpProcesses.jl/docs/src/tutorials/jump_diffusion.md

 plot(sol)
 ```

+Note that every time a jump occurs the function peaks and then decreases
+by half following our specification.

 ## Variable Rate Jumps

 Now let's define a jump with a rate that is dependent on the differential